Micro-pigmentation (medical tattooing)

 How many treatments are needed to achieve the final result?

-After their first consultation, most patients need at least two treatments with approximately eight weeks between the two.
-As the pigment used is semi-permanent, a degree of colour fading is quite common and further follow-up treatments may be needed in the future.
+As the pigment used is semi-permanent, a degree of colour fading is quite common.
+You may need further follow-up treatments in the future.

-What may affect the results?
+What may affect my results?

-Micro-pigmentation is an art process and not an exact science; therefore results will vary from patient to patient.
-The results of micro-pigmentation partly depend on the individual skin type of the patient but can also be affected by:
+Micro-pigmentation is an art process and not an exact science.
+Results will vary from patient to patient.

 Before